gorshunovr/pan-net-lab/scanner/README.md

 * Target of the scan must be provided as CLI argument
 * Target can be single IP address as well as network range

-Since program uses nmap internally, you can provide different nmap options as you need by setting NMAP_OPTS variable.
-Multiple hosts as a scan target are supported in nmap target specification format, as long as it's one parameter (e.g. `192.168.56.0/24` or `192.168.56.10-20`).
+Since program uses `nmap` internally, you can provide different `nmap` options as you need by setting `NMAP_OPTS` variable.
+Multiple hosts as a scan target are supported in `nmap` *target specification* format, as long as it's one parameter (e.g. `192.168.56.0/24` or `192.168.56.10-20`).

-By default, nmap would scan 1,000 popular ports for each protocol, and we scan with `TCP CONNECT` scan, as it's a fast scan option and does not require root priveleges.
+By default, `nmap` would scan 1,000 popular ports for each protocol, and we scan with `TCP CONNECT` scan, as it's a fast scan option and does not require root privileges.

-Parsing of the scan log files is done by awk script `parser.awk`.
+Parsing of the scan log files is done by `awk` script `parser.awk`.
 Full scan logs are available in `logs/` subdirectory.

 ## Running program and output example